CrowdLinker/navigation-components/docs/screen-containers.md

 }
 ```

 Now we have a vertical tabs configuration, which swipes up and down, that is contained within the bounds of a 200x200 square.
-There are lots of different configuration options available to you here, which will be broken down in detail in the API section of the docs (coming soon).
+There are lots of different configuration options for Tabs that will be outlined in the near future.

 ## Stack

-We're not just restricted to tab components however.
+We're not just restricted to Tabs to render our screens.
 Let's take a look at a Stack container:

 ```tsx
 import { Navigator, Stack, useStack } from 'navigation-components';